 – Chloe Edmonds

 Based on the premise that every aspect of our civilization, including higher education, has been affected by the Holocaust, students explore a broad spectrum of academic disciplines as they grapple with the Holocaust and other instances of genocide or mass atrocity.
 A specialized major—the only program of its type in the United States—the HGS program addresses more than how genocide has and continues to torment our world.
-It examines human behavior: on what basis do individuals choose to perpetrate harm against others; stand by and watch mass atrocity; chose to either resist or rescue those earmarked for murder.
+It examines human behavior: On what basis do individuals choose to perpetrate harm against others; stand by and watch mass atrocity; choose to either resist or rescue those earmarked for murder?
 What impact do communal histories, cultures, and belief systems have on such choices?
 For example, what is antisemitism and how can it go from simple hatred to fanatical hatred?
 How might national or ethnic art, music, and literature reveal significant myth, prejudices, and falsehoods that give rise to mass atrocity?
-The program also aims to study human beings more generally: the lives of those targeted for murder; of those who resist; of those who rescue; and the lives and writings of those who endeavor to heal.
+The program also aims to study human beings more generally: the lives of those targeted for murder, of those who resist, of those who rescue, and the lives and writings of those who endeavor to heal.

 Become Part of a Critical Shift